the-marenga/sf-api/README.md

 This crate is not meant to be run in the browser (via WASM), at least not with the `session` feature enabled.
-If you actually need/want to use it that way, please open an issue and describe your usecase and I will see what I can do for you in terms of opening up the internals like request URLs and session auth for you to handle yourself.
+If you actually need/want to use it that way, please open an issue and describe your use case and I will see what I can do for you in terms of opening up the internals like request URLs and session auth for you to handle yourself.